 Gelare Khoshgozaran is a multidisciplinary artist and writer exploring exile as a queer space, lag as queer temporality, non-citizenship and statelessness as forms of queer resistance.
 Appearing in multiple mediums and different formations, her practice is mainly concerned with the displacement and disorientation of bodies, objects, sounds, texts and images due to political circumstances and colonialist models of circulation.
 Through various translational processes, her work subsumes the violence, restraints and constructions of language in the formation of the “transnational.”

-Savannah J. Kilner is a doctoral student in Gender Studies at UCLA.
-Her dissertation, tentatively titled, “Pride and Property: Queer Settler Colonialism and the Landed Politics of Solidarity,” examines how imaginings of queer space interact with multiple, overlapping modes of dispossession in the U.S. colonial present.
+Savannah J. Kilner is a doctoral candidate in Gender Studies at UCLA.
+Her dissertation, “Pride and Property: Queer Settler Colonialism and the Landed Politics of Solidarity,” examines how imaginings of queer space interact with multiple, overlapping modes of dispossession in the U.S. colonial present.
 Her fields of interest include urban geography, cultural studies, and Indigenous, Black, and critical ethnic studies.
 Savannah is active in and inspired by prison-industrial complex abolition and queer anti-violence movements and is a member of the Solidarity Board of Homefulness, a poor people-led model of housing justice in Ohlone territory/Oakland, CA.